-- A. The landscape setback shall be measured from the inside boundary line of the pedestrian access and utility easement (not the street-side boundary line). - B. All required landscape materials shall be irrigated with an automatic irrigation system, however, landscaping in above ground planters may be irrigated by hand or with an automatic irrigation system.
-All automatic irrigation systems shall have rain and freeze sensors. - E. Parking lots for Type 2 multi-family, Type 3 multi-family, and non-residential buildings shall be landscaped as described below: - 1.
+- 1. The landscape setback shall be measured from the inside boundary line of the pedestrian access and utility easement (not the street-side boundary line). - 2.
+All required landscape materials shall be irrigated with an automatic irrigation system, however, landscaping in above ground planters may be irrigated by hand or with an automatic irrigation system.
+All automatic irrigation systems shall have rain and freeze sensors. - E. Parking lots for non-residential buildings shall be landscaped as described below: - 1.
 A maximum of 20 uninterrupted parking spaces are permitted in a row before relieved by a landscaped island. - 2.
-Landscaped islands are required at the end of each parking aisle.

-- 3. All landscaped islands shall be a minimum of seven feet in width and the depth of a parking space.
+Landscaped islands are required at the end of each parking aisle. - 3.
+All landscaped islands shall be a minimum of seven feet in width and the depth of a parking space.
 If a double row of parking is provided, the island shall be the depth of both rows. - 4.
 At least 15 percent of a parking lot shall be landscaped. - 5.
 A landscaped island shall have at least one tree and shall be landscaped with ground cover.
 Trees shall be a minimum of three inches in caliper at the time of planting, except that trees located at the end of parking aisles must be a minimum of four inches in caliper at the time of planting.
-Trees may be located within landscaped islands, minimum four foot by four-foot landscape diamonds, or other landscaped areas within a parking lot. - 6.
-The total number of trees within a parking lot shall equal at least one tree for every 20 parking spaces within the parking lot. - 7.
+Trees may be located within landscaped islands; minimum four-foot by four-foot landscape diamonds; or other landscaped areas within a parking lot. - 6.
+The total number of trees within a parking lot shall equal at least one tree for every 20 parking spaces in the parking lot. - 7.
 All required landscape materials shall be irrigated with an automatic irrigation system, however, landscaping in above ground planters may be irrigated by hand or with an automatic irrigation system. - 8.
-At Schools, street trees are not required adjacent to or in bus and vehicular loading zones or along "visitor street parking". - F. All required trees must be of a species approved for planting under Section 1A-500 [Tree, Shrub, and Turfgrass Schedules] of the Zoning Ordinance (i.e. the Tree, Shrub, and Turfgrass Schedule in Table 1A-500- in the Zoning Ordinance).
+At Schools, street trees are not required adjacent to or in bus and vehicular loading zones or along "visitor street parking."

+F. All required trees must be of a species approved for planting under Section 1A-500, "Plant Schedules," of the Zoning Ordinance.

+X. Tree Preservation.

+- A. This article contains the exclusive tree preservation requirements applicable to the Property.
+The trees required to be preserved by this article will supersede the tree preservation standards in Section 1A-400, "Tree Preservation," of the Zoning Ordinance. - B. Trees located in the area shown on Exhibit H must be preserved, except that trees may be removed in areas that will contain drainage, roadway, trail, or similar improvements, but only to the extent tree removal is necessary to construct such improvements. - C. Prior to the commencement of any construction activity within 20 feet of the area shown on Exhibit H, areas shown on Exhibit H that are within 20 feet of proposed construction activity shall be protected by installing temporary protective fencing between such areas and the construction activity.
+The protective fencing may be comprised of brightly colored vinyl construction fencing, chain link fencing, or other similar fencing with an approximate height of four feet or greater. - D. No tree removal permit shall be required to remove trees outside of the Tree Preservation Area shown on Exhibit H. A tree removal permit is required to remove trees within the area shown on Exhibit H. - E. If this PD is amended in the future to include additional property, the trees shown on ExhibitH for preservation may also be used to satisfy the tree preservation requirements for a maximum of 100 additional acres.

 XI.
-Tree Preservation

-- A. This article contains the exclusive tree preservation requirements applicable to the Property.
-The trees required to be preserved by this article will supersede the tree preservation standards of Section 1A-400 [Tree Preservation] in the Zoning Ordinance. - B. Trees located in the area shown on Exhibit H must be preserved, except that trees may be removed in areas that will contain drainage, roadway, trail, or similar improvements, but only to the extent tree removal is necessary to construct such improvements. - C. Prior to the commencement of any construction activity within 20 feet of the area shown on Exhibit H, areas shown on Exhibit H that are within 20 feet of proposed construction activity shall be protected by installing temporary protective fencing between such areas and the construction activity.
-The protective fencing may be comprised of brightly colored vinyl construction fencing, chain link fencing, or other similar fencing with an approximate height of four feet or greater. - D. No tree removal permit shall be required to remove trees outside of the area shown on Exhibit H. A tree removal permit is required to remove trees within the area shown on Exhibit H. - E. If this PD is amended in the future to include additional property, the trees shown on Exhibit H for preservation may also be used to satisfy the tree preservation requirements for a maximum of 100 additional acres.

-XII.
-Screening
+Screening.